 In FY 13 over 1,079,900 hours were volunteered by offenders in the institutions on reparative activities.
 In FY 13, 26,674 offenders volunteered to do reparative activities in the institutions.
 Community volunteers help oversee some of these projects in the institutions.
 Products were delivered to shelters, daycare centers, nursing homes, meals on wheels program, hospitals, victims, schools, not-for-profit organizations, etc… across the state.

 - Some examples of the activities that are occurring in the 20 institutions include:

 - Building birdhouses

 - Sewing pants to give to rape victims in hospitals and shelters

-- Nine of the institutions have restorative justice gardens with produce going to food banks, nursing homes, domestic violence shelters, etc…
+- 19 institutions and three supervision centers have restorative justice gardens with produce going to food banks, nursing homes, domestic violence shelters, etc…

 - Crocheting afghans for “Afghans for Angels” to give to hospitals around the state to give to parents who have suffered the loss of their infant